HPCE/hpce-2014-cw2/readme.md

 2. Extract the sources from the tarball.

-3. Run the ``./configure'' script, which allows the package to look at your environment and see what is currently installed, and allows the user to specify where the new package will be installed.
+3. Run the "./configure" script, which allows the package to look at your environment and see what is currently installed, and allows the user to specify where the new package will be installed.

-4. Execute ``make'' to build all the sources and produce the executable.
+4. Execute "make" to build all the sources and produce the executable.

-5. Do ``make install'' to install the binaries and documentation.
+5. Do "make install" to install the binaries and documentation.

 The process is not completely standardised, but for many packages it looks the same.